chrissnead/Home_Value_Analysis/README.md

 The proposed process includes the following steps and tools:

 ### 1) Collect Data
-We have gathered home price and home characteristics from Kaggle and complementing with location characteristics from: Portland Maps, Portland Police, Bureau of Labor Statistics, Portland on the market, etc
+We have gathered home prices and home characteristics from Kaggle and complementing with location characteristics from: Portland Maps, Portland Police, Bureau of Labor Statistics, Portland on the market, etc

 Add any webscraping??